 Almond oil benefits for the skin

 Sweet almond oil is excellent to apply on the skin.
 Cold-pressed almond oil is a medium-light oil which is non-comedogenic.
 So, it does not block sensitive pores.
-Further, the vitamin A in it will indeed clear your pores of nasty dirt and excess oil, which blackheads, whiteheads, and acne feed hungrily on.(4) Also, sweet almond oil will help even out your skin tone and complexion. → View Related Products
+Further, the vitamin A in it will help clear your pores of dirt and excess oil, which blackheads, whiteheads, and acne feed on.(4) Sweet almond oil will also help to even out your skin tone and complexion.

 We know that sweet almond oil can also act as a mild disinfectant on minor wounds, and most definitely that it is lovely massage oil.
 It also works extremely well as carrier oil for essential oils.
-If that wasn’t enough, you can use almond oil as an overall body butter, shaving oil, or as a facial scrub! → View Related Products
+If that wasn’t enough, you can use almond oil as a body butter, shaving oil, or in a facial scrub!

 Is refined almond oil better?

 Words can be quite confusing!
-Refined almond oil may sound purer, but it’s actually produced by machines, sometimes via a process involving chemicals, and has less flavor.
+Refined almond oil may sound purer, but it’s actually produced by machines.
+It is sometimes made using a process involving chemicals, and usually has less flavour.
 It is more suitable for use as cooking oil because it can withstand higher temperatures than cold-pressed oils can.